+The idea of holding the meeting of DGPs and IGPs outside Delhi was mooted by Modi after he assumed power in 2014.
 The conference is being attended by around 100 DGPs of states, Director Generals of Central paramilitary forces and their Inspectors General.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)